cutecryptid/pgtd-programmers-thrill-digger/README.md

 | ⬛️ | Rupoor | - | -20 | ? |
 | 💣 | Bomb | X | 0 | ? |

+## Playing ThrillDigger
+The ThrillDigger class can be used to manually play the game through its API (see below) or can be inherited to create a custom Digger that plays on its own automatically (see the next point).
+To play the game, the user only needs to instantiate the ThrillDigger class and call its methods, while a programatic custom Digger will implement a playing strategy by using said methods.

+This approach is useful is somebody wanted to implement a frontend using the library to play the game in a visual and interactive way, while the later would be more useful to programmer's tryin to run their approach in a more efficient and headless manner, without having to worry to check things such as the board state or the game state after finishing.

 ## Programming a Digger

 The game is implemented through the ThrillDigger class that uses a Board class to build and keep track of the game board and game state.